Fort Canning MRT station: Station details

-Fort Canning station serves the Downtown Line (DTL) between the Chinatown and Bencoolen stations.
-The station code is DT20 as reflected on official maps.
+Fort Canning station serves the Downtown Line (DTL) between the Chinatown and Bencoolen stations and has an official station code of DT20.
 As the name suggests, the station is located at the foot of Fort Canning Hill underneath River Valley Road.
 Surrounding developments around the station include Clarke Quay, Robertson Quay, UE Shopping Mall and Fort Canning Park, in addition to religious sites such as the Church of Sacred Heart and Sri Thendayupathani Temple.
 The station formerly served Liang Court, now to be replaced by CanningHill Piers, a mixed-use development integrated with the station.
+The station is also within walking distance to Clarke Quay station on the North East Line.

 The two-level station is 17.5 m below ground.
 The station has two exits and has a length of 250 m.
 To reflect its location near the Fort Canning Park, the station has a natural green theme with an arched ceiling over the station's interior.
 As a tribute to the former National Theatre that once stood near the station site, abstract patterns of the theatre are featured on the concourse stone walls and railings.

 Within the station, each side of the platforms has a cripple siding intended for the withdrawal and storage of trains.
 This is the first such arrangement on the MRT network, as usually sidings are located along the tunnel's length.
 Due to the limited space available, the sidings had to be constructed within the station; this reduced construction costs since it would not be necessary to build a separate cut-and-cover structure for the siding on another piece of land.